We’ve all been there: agonizing over how to write a bio that doesn’t sound too self-promotional or fall flat with modesty.

-Determining the length of your bio may seem like an afterthought – something that just happens once you stop typing.
+When you start writing a bio about yourself, determining the length may seem like an afterthought – something that just happens once you stop typing.
 However, it is something that you need to think about before you start writing – and your ideal word count may shift depending on your primary focus.

-From an SEO perspective, the more words you use, the better.
+From an SEO perspective, the more words you use in your personal bio, the better.
 If you are filling in the bio section of a profile, find out the word or character limit – that’s how long your bio should be.
-If you are writing the bio on your personal website, the longer the better.
+If you are writing the bio on your personal website, the longer, the better.
 Plan to write 500 words – minimum.
 If you have 1,500 to 2,000 words in you, that’s even better.
-As we have mentioned before, search engines value lengthier content (when it is also well-written and original), so get to it!

 From a branding perspective, you may have a different take on the length of your bio.
-Perhaps you would prefer to keep things short and sweet or don’t feel the immediate need for a 1,500 word count.
+Perhaps you would prefer to keep things short and sweet or don’t feel the immediate need for a 1,500-word count.
 If so, that’s fine too.
+Cater your personal bio to your goals.
 Start small.
 The length suggestion can change based on your situation and ultimate goals.